Te Whakarauora

 Our Recovery

 In 2023, Cyclones Hale and Gabrielle caused significant damage to Tairāwhiti’s land, infrastructure, economy and community.
-Many impacts are still felt today and the continued vulnerability of communities and infrastructure to future weather events has been evidenced by further heavy rainfall events in June.

 The impact of Cyclone Gabrielle